Shaptic/Cicada/README.md

 There is still a long way to go before _Cicada_ has a robust enough feature set for consumption.
 This section outlines future plans.
 In the short term:

   - [ ] Update the in-code comments to make sure everything is current.
+  - [ ] Decide on a license and add it.
-  - [ ] Convert the docstring tests to unit tests.
+  - [x] Convert the docstring tests to unit tests.
   - [ ] Write more unit tests.
   - [ ] Try breaking hash-chaining and write tests for it.
   - [ ] Upgrade the library to Python 3.